 The following is based on information in The Way They Learn by Cynthia Ulrich Tobias.
 It is designed to be a guide for parents in describing each individual child's strengths and preferences to a teacher.
-You have permission to copy and distribute this Profile for personal and small group/classroom use, as long as you do not use or sell the Profile commercially, revise the Profile in any way, or, except as specifically provided above, use the Profile in a manner that is inconsistent with the rights granted the author under 17 U.S.C.§ 106.
-As you share this information with your child's teacher, remember, you are sharing what you know about your child and asking the teacher for insights that may aid you in helping your child understand, appreciate and cope with demands in the classroom that may or may not match his or her natural learning style.
-Whenever possible, fill out the following with your child together.
+You have permission to copy and distribute this Profile for personal and small group/classroom use, as long as you do not use or sell the Profile commercially or revise the Profile in any way.
+As you share this information with your child's teacher, remember, you are sharing what you know about your child and asking the teacher for insights that may aid you in helping your child understand, appreciate, and cope with demands in the classroom that may or may not match his or her natural learning style.
+Whenever possible, fill out the following together with your child.

-Child's Name Date Each line represents a continuum-place a mark somewhere between the extremes.
-I. How Do You Best Concentrate?
-Seems most alert during which time(s) of day?
-Early morning Late evening When doing his or her best work, needs s or doesn't need intake (food or drink).
-Need to eat or drink Distracted by eating or drinking Seems to be able to concentrate best in bright or dim light?
-Bright light Dim light Is almost always most comfortable doir ng homework in a formal, or informal setting?
-Formal (desk, table) Informal (floor, bed, sofa) II.
-How Do You Best Remember?
-When trying to remember or review, is s successful most often when he or she can: Repeat the words aloud, drill verbally, or to urn the information into a song or rhyme.
-Almost always Almost never See a picture of what is meant, sketch out an idea, use colorful folders to organize.
-Almost always Almost never Keep on the move, take frequent breaks, v vork in spurts of great energy, shift positions.
-Almost always Almost never
+natural learning style.
+Whenever possible, fill out the following tog ether with your child.
+Child's Name Date Each line represents a continuum-place a mark somev where between the extremes.
+I. How Do You Best Conce ntrate?
+Seems most alert during which time(s) of day Early morning Late evening When doing his or her best work, needs or doesn't need intak e (food or drink) Need to eat or drink Distracted by eating or drinking Seems to be able to concentrate best in bright or dim light Bright light Dim light Is almost always most comfortable doing homework in a form al, or informal setting Formal (desk, table) Informal (floor, bed, sofa) II.
+How Do You Best Reme mber?
+When trying to remember or review, is successful most of often when he or she can repeat the words aloud, drill verbally, or turn the information n into a song or rhyme.
+Almost always Almost never see a picture of what is meant, sketch out an idea, use cold orful folders to organize.
+Almost always Almost never keep on the move, take frequent breaks, work in spurts of g great energy, shift positions.